 His specialties include cold-case crimes, systemic animal abuse, government corruption, and the dark side of sports.
 He’s invested in a variety of formats, from five-minute news segments to half-hour and hour prime-time special reports, to a documentary-length feature film.
-A rarity on television news, Halsne also uses computer-assisted reporting skills to discover facts not known by analyzing large sets of data.
+A rarity in television news, Halsne also uses computer-assisted reporting to uncover facts by analyzing large datasets.
+He teaches young broadcast journalists how to dig up unique facts and write compelling scripts for TV stories, podcasts, and documentary films.

-Society of Professional Journalists Delta Sigma Chi Award, 2019
+Society of Professional Journalists Delta Sigma Chi Award

 Investigative Reporting